Authors of section

 One of the treating team applies the padding from below the ankle to just above the knee.

-Next, while maintaining the fracture reduction, apply around the lower leg 2-3 rolls of POP (dipped in cold water to give more time until hardening).
+Next, while maintaining the fracture reduction, 2–3 rolls of POP are applied around the lower leg (dipped in cold water to give more time until hardening takes place).

 The POP cuff is molded firmly to the lower leg whilst keeping traction on the heel.
 Relax the molding pressure only when the POP cuff is firm (4–5 minutes).

-Tip: With the tibial axis properly aligned (“straight”), the form of the lower leg appears slightly bowed, convex laterally, concave medially, like the opposite tibia.
-The external appearance of a cast should be similar.
+Note: With the tibial axis properly aligned (“straight”), the form of the lower leg appears slightly bowed, convex laterally, concave medially, like the opposite tibia.
+The external appearance of the cast should be similar.
 If the cast looks absolutely straight, then the tibia is likely to be aligned in valgus.

 Do not let padding lie between layers of plaster.

-Always support the wet plaster with the flat hand, do not press dimples into the plaster with the fingertips, as this can cause pressure points inside.
+Always support the wet plaster with the hand flat, do not press dimples into the plaster with the fingertips, as this can cause pressure points inside.

 It is important to hold the knee position until the entire cast is firm.